DougTrajano/mas-data-center/README.md

 ## Changelog

-See the [changelog](CHANGELOG.md) for a history of notable changes to this project.
+See the [GitHub Tags](https://github.com/DougTrajano/pucrs-mas-data-center/tags) for a history of notable changes to this project.

 ## License